 Early in our marriage, King-Man and I lived in Tucson, Arizona.
 We had a tradition with some fun neighbors of hanging out on our deck on weekends and drinking strawberry daiquiris.
 We were grad students and didn't have much money, but an evening on the deck with good friends and pitcher of frozen daiquiris was all we needed for a fun night out in.
 This simple recipe is one of those that makes me nostalgic.
 When I make a batch today, it still takes me back to those good times on our Tucson deck.
 I love that about food and recipes.
 Through the years, made over and over again, they become a connection with good friends and simple traditions, even when we're miles apart.
 Pat and Jose’, our daiquiris-on-the-deck Tucson friends, this one's for you!

-4 fruit flavors with endless possibilities.
-For years I made just the strawberry version of these daiquiris; but it's so easy to adapt this recipe for any kind of fruit, that I've recently been branching out to other flavors.
+4 fruit flavors with endless variations.
+For years I made just the strawberry version of these daiquiris; but it's so easy to adapt this recipe for any kind of fruit, that I've been branching out to other flavors.
 In today's recipe, I use the same procedure for making 4 daiquiri flavors: strawberry, blueberry, mango and pineapple.
 You can also turn a pineapple daiquiri into a pina colada simply by adding coconut milk.
 I'll show you how I layer more than one flavor in a single glass or jar--just for fun.
 Feel free to get creative with other fruits, too, or blend together more than one kind.

 Frozen fruit is preferred.
 Unless you have access to freshly picked, ripe, sweet, and flavorful fruit, frozen fruit works best in these daiquiris.
 Truth is, frozen fruit is picked at its peak of ripeness and frozen right away and is often more flavorful, sweet, and nutritious than fresh fruit that is picked before it's ripe and stored--all the while losing nutrients.
 It's disappointing to buy gorgeous looking fresh strawberries that turn out to be flavorless.
 Go ahead and use fresh fruit, if you prefer; I know there's so much great fresh fruit available in the summer months.
 However, you may need to taste-test and add some sweetener if you use fresh fruit.

 Make-ahead convenience!
 I love to serve these when we have parties, but I don't want to be a slave to the blender all night.
 You can make these frozen daiquiris ahead and pour them into individual size mason jars and put them in the freezer where they are ready to serve when the guests arrive.
 No last minute preparation or blending drinks throughout the party.
 Love the convenience; and it's a fun, novel way to serve the daiquiris that our guests always enjoy.
 King-Man and I like having them on hand in our freezer, too.
-You can also take a cooler full of these pre-made daiquiris along to a picnic.
+You can also take a cooler full of these pre-made daiquiris along to a picnic--always a hit!

 Nutritional information.
 I wouldn't call these health food, but as alcoholic drinks go, these aren't as naughty as most because of the use of whole fruit with a relatively small amount of added sweetener.